nobleator/nest-quest/README.md

 - [ ] Convert freeform text to structured format
 - [ ] Add brand and name search for Unknown categories
 - [ ] Accessible onboarding survey to populate initial criteria and weights
 - [ ] Pushed notifications when a home comes on the market that meets requirements
+- [ ] Add dynamic tooltips (delayed hover to reveal + explicit close button) to guide users